'American Idol' recap: Drama, danger and victory as the Top 12 are revealed

 Fans cast their votes for their Top 10 after watching the Top 16 perform on Sunday night.

-One more twist heading into the show, we learned Wyatt Pike dropped out of the competition.
+One more twist heading into the show, we learned contestant Wyatt Pike dropped out of the competition.

+"Before we get to the results, I have to tell you that finalist Wyatt Pike will not be competing in the competition.
+He had to drop out, but we wish him the very best," host Ryan Seacrest said.

 Casey Bishop